FaisalChoura/flutter-deep-dive/lib/minis/forms_mini/README.md

 ),
 ```

+- **CheckBoxListTile** also needs to have an onChanged function to change it's value as it does not do that automatically.

 ## Validation

 Our form fields need to be validated.
 Let's start by validating that the fields are not empty.
 To do this we need to add the validator property to any of the form fields.

 ```dart